Wills Power of Attorney Legal Advice How it Works Pricing

 8. Repast or wake– this is an informal reception after the funeral.
 This is where the family can receive support and condolences.

 It is important to note, however, that the order of service varies.
-Australia has a diverse variety of religions and cultures, so the order of service can vary in different ways.
+Australia has a diverse variety of religions and cultures, so the order of how services are carried out can vary in different ways.

 8 - Other elements to include in the Funeral